 CIL Reporting and Infrastructure Spending

-The money collected by CIL is apportioned into three areas:
+The money collected by CIL is divided into three areas:

 - Administrative costs (5%)

 Previously, contributions were secured through S106 agreements.
-Although they will still run concurrently, in many cases CIL will replace the use of such agreements.
+Although they will still run concurrently, in many cases CIL may replace the use of such agreements.
 We will still seek S106 contributions for major allocated schemes, affordable housing, public open space and where there are site specific measures required to make a development acceptable.
-Offsite infrastructure will now be paid for using CIL.